furkan-1337/CS2Sharp/README.md

 # CS2Sharp
 Counter-Strike 2, SDK Generator based on [/a2x/cs2-dumper](https://github.com/a2x/cs2-dumper)

+**⚠️ For educational purposes only.
+This project is intended to demonstrate SDK generation concepts and should not be used for cheating or modifying the game.**

 ## Features
 - Parses game module schemas to generate C# SDK code.
 - Converts game types to appropriate C# types.